 Documentation of a learning disability is required if a student would like to have academic accommodations provided.
-BHSN policy is based on recommendations of the Association for Higher Education for Disability (AHEAD).
+BHSN policy is based on recommendations of the The Department of Education.
 Students with learning disabilities face difficulties not experienced by their classmates.
 Some modifications are possible to help students with documented disabilities to have equal access to the program.
 These accommodations do not change the nature or content of a course.

 Student will not be granted accommodations in the classroom unless they have followed the procedure outlined in the student handbook.
 Students will be responsible for providing a copy of the signed, completed BHSN Accommodation Request Form to the Team Leader in each course.